Interiors & Colour Consultancy Service

 I adore the interiors by Michelle Kelly, who's a former fashion stylist, and enjoy a bit of Jonathan Adler's colourful bling!

 The Next Step

-If you are interested in this bespoke service then why not send us an email, we will be happy to answer any questions and hopefully help start your creative journey today.
+If you are interested in this Bespoke Service then why not send us an email, we will be happy to answer any questions and hopefully start your journey today.

 or call the studio on: 01629 356602